 According to Mrs. Remollo, Robin has always been energetic and very inquisitive as a child.
-She was always thinking of fun activities for her to do, such as swimming, piano, and painting class, since Robin couldn’t sit still or focus on an activity.
+She was always thinking of fun activities for Robin to do, such as swimming, piano, and painting class since Robin couldn’t sit still or focus on an activity.

 The first few months of Kumon were a breeze for Robin.
-She enjoyed the colorful worksheets, as she likes to draw, and she found the worksheets fun.
+She enjoyed the colorful worksheets (since she likes to draw), and she found the worksheets fun.
 But as she progressed through the levels and the topics got harder, Mrs. Remollo began to observe that Robin was slowly losing her interest in her Kumon study.
 It became a daily struggle and there were constant squabbles just to get her to answer her worksheets.

 “Robin started to make excuses just to get away from doing her worksheets.
 We resorted to bargaining and even offering rewards.
 I would explain to her the importance of doing Kumon but she would not understand.
 I would tell her that what she was doing was easy but Robin would not budge.”